 - (3) Drinking fountains shall be protected from the spray of recycled water. - (4) The District shall provide special labels for any backflow preventer and house pressure regulator, and homeowner agrees to inform plumbing or landscaping contractors of the presence of recycled water on the site. - (f) To operate and control the system in order to prevent direct human consumption of recycled water and to control and limit runoff.
 The applicant, owner, or customer shall be responsible for any and all subsequent uses of the recycled water.
-Operation and control measures to be utilized in the regard shall include, where appropriate, but not be limited to the following: - (1) Customers shall operate onsite recycled water facilities to prevent or minimize discharge onto areas not under control of the customer.
-Customers shall not use full circle sprinklers adjacent to sidewalks, roadways, and property lines.
-Customers shall select sprinkler types so as to confine the discharge from sprinklers to the design area. - Customers are permitted to use recycled water in wildfire sprinklers during a non-structural firefighting event.
-During that event, Customers may spray recycled water onto an adjacent property.
-The customer spraying recycled water accepts all responsibility and liability for this use of recycled water. - (2) The operation of the onsite recycled water facilities shall be during the periods of minimal use of the service area.
+Operation and control measures to be utilized in the regard shall include, where appropriate, but not be limited to the following: - (1) Customers shall operate Oonsite recycled water facilities shall be operated to prevent or minimize discharge onto areas not under control of the customer.
+Customers shall not use Ffull circle sprinklers shall not be used adjacent to sidewalks, roadways, and property lines - and Customers shall select sprinkler types shall be selected so as to confine the discharge from sprinklers to the design area.

+Customers are permitted to use The only exception to this requirement is when recycled water is used in wildfire sprinklers during a non-structural firefighting event.
+During that event, Customers may spray recycled water may be sprayed onto an adjacent property.
+The customer spraying recycled water accepts all responsibility and liability for this use of recycled water.

+- (2) The operation of the onsite recycled water facilities shall be during the periods of minimal use of the service area.
 Consideration shall be given to allowing a maximum dry-out time before the design area will be used by the public. - (3) Recycled water shall be applied at a rate that does not exceed the infiltration rate of the soil.
 Where varying soil types are present, the design and operation of the recycled water facilities shall be compatible with the lowest infiltration rate of the soil present. - (4) When the application rate exceeds the infiltration rate of the soil, automatic systems shall be utilized and programmed to prevent or minimize the ponding and runoff of recycled water.
 The sprinkler shall not be allowed to operate for a time longer than the landscape's water requirement.
 If runoff occurs before the landscape's water requirements are met, the automatic controls shall be reprogrammed with additional watering cycles of shorter duration to meet the requirements.
 This method of operation is intended to control and limit runoff.